 Here at Messente, we can register your business and use cases with the U.S. carriers, to generate your 10DLC Sender ID, ready for sending out text campaigns.
 Simply contact us and we can put the wheels in motion.

-To sum up, a 10DLC is a U.S. specific, carrier-approved phone number (Sender ID), generated for business text messaging, and more specifically, for A2P messaging.
-You might want to use a 10DLC if you don’t need to send massive volumes of texts simultaneously, and you don’t want to pay the costs associated with setting up a shortcode.
+To sum up, a 10DLC (10 digit long code) is a U.S. specific, carrier-approved phone number (Sender ID), generated for business text messaging, and more specifically, for A2P messaging.
+You might want to use a 10DLC if you don’t need to send massive volumes of texts simultaneously, and you don’t want to pay the costs associated with setting up dedicated short codes for SMS messages.

-10DLC is ideal for sending out a range of transaction and marketing texts, like 2FA pin codes, delivery confirmations, appointment reminders, flash sale notifications, and more.
+10DLC is a low-cost option for sending out a range of transaction and marketing texts, like 2FA pin codes, delivery confirmations, appointment reminders, flash sale notifications, and more.

 Have questions not answered here?
 We’re happy to help - get in touch.